lapingenieur/mancho.sh/docs/tutorial.md

 * [Use the *real* man](#pass-arguments-to-man)
 * [Configuration](#configuration)

-Don't hesitate to open an issue or send me a mail if you con't figure out something !
+Don't hesitate to open an issue or send me a mail if you can't figure out something !

 ---